The evolution of mobile technology and connected digital ecosystems

 Biometric authentication systems

-Facial recognition modules project infrared dots to map depth, while ultrasonic fingerprint scanners read ridges through glass, ensuring that only the authorized user can unlock the device or approve sensitive transactions securely.
+3D facial recognition modules project infrared dots to map depth, while ultrasonic fingerprint scanners read ridges through glass, ensuring that only the authorized user can unlock the device or approve sensitive transactions securely.

 End-to-end encryption standards